 Step 6.
 In this page you must insert the password for the default root account and then confirm the password, also insert your email address, then press Next.

 Step 7.
 In the network configuration, Enter the FQDN for the host and give the IP address, gateway, DNS, and finally click Next.

 Step 8.
 We have successfully installed Proxmox, now reboot the system.

 Step 9.
 After rebooting the system, the following window appears.

 Step 10.
 Accessing the Proxmox Virtual Environment.

 Proxmox Virtual Environment will be available on HTTP port 8006 by default.
-Open your favourite browser and navigate to
+Open your favorite browser and navigate to

 https://server-ip:8006.
 Insert root for Username, and the password you have set at the installation before.
 Then press Login.